1946 CONOCO MAP OF THE ROSWELL REGION. COURTESY OF MY ALL TIME FAVORITE ANTI-ROSWELL ANTI-UFO DUDES, TIM PRINTY

 As for the convoy so mentioned in the sentence at the very top of the map, in the early-to-mid 1990s, one Dr. Irena McCammon Scott, previously with the Battelle Memorial Institute and the U.S. Defense Intelligence Agency, along with UFOlogist William E. Jones, while in pursuit of another story, interviewed the widow of a man named Ralph A. Multer, a former World War II U.S. Navy Gunner's Mate 3rd Class and a one time employee of Timken, famous for their roller bearings.
 The basis for the Scott and Jones interview emanated from the discovery of a previously unknown connection that inadvertently came to light between the 1947 events at Roswell and the former sailor.

 According to Scott and Jones, in the summer of 1947, possibly August or September, Multer, as a truck driver for Timken, was dispatched by the company along with two other drivers to 'pick up loads at the railroad yard.'
 When they arrived at the 'railroad yard' already waiting and NOT on rail cars at all were three flatbed trucks each carrying a load with each load covered with canvas.
 The convoy of trucks was escorted by their own security, what has been described as 'officials' of some type.
 Multer asked about the loads and has always said he was told flat out without hesitation that they were parts of a flying saucer recovered in New Mexico.
-See:
+The reason for the truck convoy being dispatched to Canton, Ohio and Multer's connection is summed up in the following quote as found in the Ralph A. Multer link below:

 RALPH A. MULTER